luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ## TL;DR
-A mobile-first learning and reference tool for PMI’s Disciplined Agile framework, designed from scratch and launched as an MVP.
-Resulted in adoption by Agile coaches worldwide and is now the design foundation for 3+ additional PMI projects.
+A mobile-first experience for PMI’s Disciplined Agile Toolkit, designed to support real-time learning, coaching, and collaboration — and built with a modular system later extended across multiple PMI platforms.

+- Led UX for a mobile-first Progressive Web App used by Agile coaches and learners
+- Designed decision trees, modular content cards, and share features for real-time use
+- Delivered MVP in under 6 months; design framework was scaled across 3+ PMI tools

 ## Results